The North West

 - Makers Workshop.
 Home to the Burnie Museum and Art Gallery, this place has a great cafe, workshops, tours and displays.
 More suitable for older children, papermaking workshops are very popular.
 Be sure to check out the Federation Walks inside the museum, where you will all literally step back in time as you walk through Burnie 100 years ago!

 Wynyard - Stanley - Arthur River

-- Table Cape Lighthouse, Wynyard. open to the public through guided tours, the lighthouse offers awesome views of the cape, and the tulip farm if in flower.
+- Table Cape Lighthouse, Wynyard. open to the public through guided tours, the lighthouse offers awesome views of the cape, and the tulip farm is in flower.

 - Cruise the Arthur River.
 This is a great family day out.
 We saw a couple of Sea Eagles and lots of Azure Kingfishers.
-The boat stops half way for a guided forest walk and lunch before returning.
-Kids will love the opportunity to have a steer of the boat!
+The boat stops halfway for a guided forest walk and lunch before returning.
+Kids will love the opportunity to steer the boat!